Iltutmish: Islamic culture

 During Iltutmish's reign, the city of Delhi emerged as the centre of Islamic power and culture in India.
 He patronized several scholars, including historian Minhaj-i-Siraj and the Sufi mystic Qutbuddin Bakhtiar Kaki.
 Minhaj states that Iltutmish's patronage attracted several scholars and other prominent people to Delhi, especially from Persia, which had fallen to the Mongols.
 Iltutmish's court is reported to have had raised seats for distinguished scholars and saints, as opposed to lower seats for others.
 This is suggested by Fawa'id-ul-Fu'ad, a near-contemporary work, which describes a quarrel between Shaikh Nizamuddin Abul Muwayyid and Sayyid Nuruddin Mubarak Ghaznavi over choice of seats in Iltutmish's presence.

 Fawa'id-ul-Fu'ad mentions an anecdote about Iltutmish's patronage to scholars: Nasiri, a poet in need of a royal award, composed a qasida in praise of Iltutmish.
 However, while he was in the middle of reciting the poem, Iltutmish left the recital to attend an urgent administrative matter.
 A dismayed Nasiri thought Iltutmish would forget him, and lost all hope of getting the royal award.
 But as soon as Iltutmish was free, he came to Nasiri, recited the first line of the qasida from his memory, and asked Nasiri to complete his recital.

-Architecture
+Architecture and construction projects

 Iltutmish invested in numerous waterworks, mosques, and civil amenities in Delhi.
 He completed the construction of the Qutb Minar, which had been started by Qutb al-din Aibak.
 He also commissioned the Hauz-i-Shamsi reservoir to the south of Qutb Minar, and the madrasa (school) around it.

 He built several khanqah (monasteries) and dargahs (graves) for Sufi saints.
 He commenced the structure of Hamid ud-din's Khanaqa, and built the Gandhak ki Baoli, a stepwell for the Sufi saint, Qutbuddin Bakhtiar Kaki, who moved to Delhi during his reign.

 In 1231, he built the Sultan Ghari funerary monument for his eldest son Nasiruddin, who had died two years earlier.
 This was the first Islamic mausoleum in Delhi, and lies within fortified grounds, which also include the graves of other relatives of Iltutmish.